Clinical Trials (PDQ®)

 - Patients may not be receiving any other investigational agents

-- Patients with known central nervous system (CNS) metastases (unless previously resected or irradiated and not clinically active) should be excluded from this clinical trial because of their poor prognosis and because they often develop progressive neurologic dysfunction that would confound the evaluation of neurologic and other adverse events; patients with CNS metastases must be stable after therapy for > 3 months and off steroid treatment prior to study enrollment
+- Patients with known central nervous system (CNS) metastases (unless previously resected or irradiated and not clinically active); patients with CNS metastases must be stable after therapy for > 3 months and off steroid treatment prior to study enrollment

 - History of allergic reactions attributed to compounds of similar chemical or biologic composition as ABT-888 or Mitomycin C